 To purchase a card, a player must spend the number of tokens indicated on the card.
 A joker token can replace any color.
 The spent tokens (including any jokers) are returned to the middle of the table.

-Once you purchase a development card, it will reduce the cost of buying new development cards.
-For example, if you have purchased 2 development cards that have red tokens in the top-right corner, you can buy a card that requires 3 red tokens at a cost of 1 red token.
-Purchased development cards can be used over and over again.
+Once you purchase a development card, it will produce a bonus for buying additional development cards (or attracting nobles) in the amount of 1 for the color in the upper right hand corner.
+This effectively reduces the cost of buying new development cards by the amount of all the bonuses on all of your purchased development cards.
+For example, if you have purchased 2 development cards that have red tokens in the top-right corner, you can buy a card that requires 3 red tokens at a cost of 1 red token because you have a bonus of 2 red.
+The bonus on purchased development cards can be used over and over again.

 A player may purchase one of the face-up development cards in the middle of the table or a card in their hand that was reserved on a previous turn.